R505: the Flying Cloud

 "Flank speed," said Iverson, cringing as he shoved the engine telegraph levers against their stops.

-"Keep an eye on the crest," said Everett calmly.
-"As long as it seems to be dropping with respect to the horizon, we’ll pass over it without any difficulty."
+"Keep an eye on the crest, lieutenant," Everett said calmly.
+"As long as it seems to be dropping with respect to the horizon, we'll pass over it without any difficulty."

 "Watch out!" cried MacKiernan.